BIG NEWS: The RHA finally passed!

 Our state law was written in 1970, three years before the Supreme Court decided Roe v.
 Wade.
 The state law is inconsistent with, and falls short of, the constitutional protections of Roe and its progeny, but it remains on the books in New York—which means that New Yorkers have no state statutory protection if the Supreme Court overturns Roe, a promise the GOP has made for years and may now be in a position to fulfill.

 The State Assembly, for several years now, has passed a bill to fix NY law and bring it in line with the settled law of Roe v.
 Wade.
 The bill is called the Reproductive Health Act.
-It passed the Assembly again in January 2017, and then sat in the Senate Health Committee without ever getting a vote.
-The Assembly will certainly pass it again in the 2018 session.
+It passed the Assembly again in March 2018, but was blocked by the Senate Health Committee from going to the floor for a vote.